-Reporting Accountant's Report on Regularity to the Corporation of Moulton College and the Secretary of State for Education acting through the Education and Skills Funding Agency
+Reporting Accountant's Report on Regularity to the Corporation of Moulton College and the Secretary of State for Education acting through the Education and Skills Funding Agency (ESFA)

-In accordance with the terms of our engagement letter dated 22 September 2020 and further to the requirements of the financial memorandum with Skills Funding Agency we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by Moulton College during the period 1 August 2019 to 31 July 2020 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 24 September 2020 and further to the requirements and conditions of funding in ESFA grant funding agreements and contracts, or those of any other public funder, we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by Moulton College during the period 1 August 2020 to 31 July 2021 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.

-The framework that has been applied is set out in the Post-16 Audit Code of Practice issued by the Education Skills Funding Agency.
-In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which the Education and Skills Funding Agency has other assurance arrangements in place.
+The framework that has been applied is set out in the Post-16 Audit Code of Practice issued by the ESFA.
+In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which the ESFA or devolved authority has other assurance arrangements in place.

-This report is made solely to the corporation of Moulton College and the Education and Skills Funding Agency in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the corporation of Moulton College and Education and Skills Funding Agency those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation of Moulton College and the Education and Skills Funding Agency for our work, for this report, or for the conclusion we have formed.
+This report is made solely to the corporation of Moulton College and the ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the corporation of Moulton College and the ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation of Moulton College and the ESFA for our work, for this report, or for the conclusion we have formed.